themesberg/flowbite-svelte/src/routes/docs/components/breadcrumb.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' const components = 'Breadcrumb, BreadcrumbItem'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' const dirName = toKebabCase(component_title)
 </script>

 The breadcrumb component is an important part of any website or application that can be used to show the current location of a page in a hierarchical structure of pages.